lcpsychadmin/ConversionCentral/README.md

 # Conversion Central API

 Conversion Central is a FastAPI-powered backend that provides a reusable framework for orchestrating enterprise data migration projects.
-It models the execution hierarchy (Project → Release → Mock Cycle → Execution Context) alongside the data definition hierarchy (Process Area → Data Object) and exposes fully CRUD-capable REST endpoints for each entity.
+It models the execution hierarchy (Project → Release → Mock Cycle → Execution Context) alongside the data definition hierarchy (Product Team → Data Object) and exposes fully CRUD-capable REST endpoints for each entity.

 ## Features